-, residents who are assigned to converted housing have questions about what converted housing is and why we implement it in our residence halls.
+Often, residents who are assigned to converted housing have questions about what this type of housing is and why we implement it in our residence halls.
 This page includes frequently asked questions, a video and links to virtual tours to help familiarize you with this type of housing assignment.
 If you have additional questions, read our Converted Housing Brochure or call our main office at (773) 325-7196.

 Am I a permanent resident of my unit?